0xShadowByte/Ticketing-System/README.md

 - Kanban board focuses on continuous work flow without the constraint of sprints and is often used for teams managing ongoing tasks, bug fixes, or support tickets.
 - Scrum board is designed around sprints and includes sprint planning, sprint backlogs, and burndown charts to track progress.
-- Learned how to create Epics, User Stories,
+- Learned how to create Epics, User Stories, and Bugs
+-

 ### Tools Used